pirsch-analytics/docs/content/get-started/proxy.md

 ## What Is a Proxy and Why Should You Use It

-A proxy is self-hosted middleware that allows you to serve the Pirsch JavaScript snippets from your own domain.
+A proxy is a self-hosted middleware that allows you to serve the Pirsch JavaScript snippets from your own domain.

 The benefit of this is that your website will only make first-party requests.
 Requests to pirsch.io will be proxied through your server, preventing them from being blocked by ad or script blockers.